 The 10 Best Electric Screwdrivers

-This wiki has been updated 27 times since it was first published in February of 2017.
+This wiki has been updated 31 times since it was first published in February of 2017.
 Save yourself the time and energy of working manually with one of these quality electric screwdrivers, which get the job done free of restrictive cords and without putting undue strain on your hands and wrists.
 They'll let you complete jobs faster at the push of a button, with some doubling as drills.
 Whether you’re a DIYer or a professional, our list has a model for your needs and budget.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes